 Keep us informed of address changes.
 At the end of the Festival, we actually send you participating artists money.
 Yes, money.
 If we don't know where to find you, we can't send you money, now can we?

 Festival director, Bart Weiss, will chooses all entries for the five days of Festival programming.
 To be eligible for The Texas Show, the work must be under 20 minutes and have been produced in Texas or by a Texas resident.

 The Best of the Texas Show ($150) will be given to the Texas Show program which receives the popular vote of the audience.

 The Festival program is not formally announced until all entries have been received and reviewed and the entire festival schedule set.

 Artists whose programs are not accepted will be notified on or around Jan 15 via email.

 If Your Program is Accepted:

-Artists whose programs are accepted will be notified as accepted by email as soon as practicable, followed by a letter mailed first class mail.
-Professional format (quicktime in h264 format on USB Drive or Hard Drive) and additional information will be requested at that time.
+Artists whose programs are accepted will be notified as accepted by email as soon as practicable.
+Professional format (DCP) and additional information will be requested at that time.
 A screening fee will be paid for films accepted, payable after conclusion of the Festival.

 Festival program book, honorarium and other items will be mailed to you at a later date, often several months after the Festival.